 Experiential learning and work

 Study permit holders in Canada may work on or off campus provided they meet certain eligibility requirements.
-For paid or unpaid work that forms part of your UVic program (such as a co-op, practicum, or internship), a work permit is also required.
+For paid or unpaid work that forms part of your UVic program (such as a co-op, practicum, or internship), you will require a valid work permit in addition to your study permit.
 Experiential learning opportunities at UVic (such as community-engaged learning, or practica/internships that are part of an academic course) may also require work authorization if the activity meets IRCC's definition of work.

 For more information, see Working in Canada.